Police Officer NYPD Exam: Test Format & Hiring Process (2023)

 Crime scene questions

 You’ll be given a starting location and told to find the shortest route to the scene of a crime.
-This is a test of your ability to recognize shortcuts, navigating your way around potential roadblocks and one-way systems, etc.
+This is a test of your ability to recognize shortcuts, navigate your way around potential roadblocks and one-way systems, etc.

-You’re given a long passage of text, containing multiple paragraphs – of up to a full sheet of letter paper.
+You’re given a long passage of text containing multiple paragraphs – of up to a full sheet of letter paper.

 You’ll be asked to identify facts based on the passage.
 These facts, however, are phrased differently, so you’ll need to look for the most accurate alternative description.

 This section of the NYPD examination provides a crime description in table form, along with a list of four prose-based reports.

 You’re asked to determine which of the given statements matches the table of information most accurately, clearly, and completely.

 This section examines your ability to use the English language in a concise, accurate fashion, bearing in mind the conventions of grammar and sentence clarity.